Data model

 • and security measures

-In the application, a user entity can be attached to an application from an application object.
+In the app, an entity using the application can be linked with an application from an application object.

-A process can be attached to an application from these two objects.
+A process can be linked with an application from these two objects.

-An activity can be attached to an application from these two objects.
+An activity can be linked with an application from these two objects.

-An application service can be attached to an application from these two objects.
+An application service can be linked with an application from these two objects.

-A database can be attached to an application from these two objects.
+A database can be linked to an application from these two objects.

-A workstation can be attached to an application from a workstation object.
+A workstation can be linked to an application from a workstation object.

-A logical server can be attached to an application from these two objects.
+A logical server can be linked with an application from these two objects.

-Logical security equipment can be attached to an application from these two objects.
+A logical security device can be linked with an application from these two objects.

-An administrator can be attached to an application from an application object.
+An administrator can be linked with an application from an application object.

-A security measure can be attached to an application from the "Assign a security measure" button.
+A security measure can be linked to an application from the "Assign a security measure" button.

-This button is present in the GDPR view and visible in the list of Security Measures objects.
+This button is present in the GDPR view and visible in the list of Security controls objects.

-In the application, a container can be attached to an application from these two objects.
+In the app, a container can be linked with an application from these two objects.

-In the application, the major events field is managed in a separate table.
+In the app, the major events field is managed in a separate table.

 Major events

-Major events are the main events experienced by an application during its operation.
+Major events are the main events undergone by an application during its operation.

 Major events are only accessible through application objects.